efjimm/Cellulator/README.md

 - `e{!} filepath` Try to load from the given file.
 Will not continue if there are unsaved changes.
   This can be overridden by specifying a ! after 'e'.
 - `q{!}` Quit the program.
 Will not continue if there are unsaved changes, unless ! is specified.
+- fill (range) (value) {increment}
+  - Fills the given range with value, incrementing by increment each cell.
+Increment is applied left to right, top to bottom.
+Example: ":fill b1:d12 30 0.2"

 ## Keybinds